Updated March 16, 2023

 There is a rich set of python libraries available for various data-driven operations in python.
 This article discussed the most popular and widely used python libraries across the data science community.
-Based on the problem statement and Organizational practices, appropriate python libraries are chosen in practice.
+Then, based on the problem statement and Organizational practices, appropriate python libraries are chosen in practice.

 This has been a guide to Python Libraries For Data Science.
 Here we have discussed the overview and different libraries of python for data science.
 You can also go through our other suggested articles to learn more –